hindeng/Clang-Libtooling-Sample/README.md

 }
 ```

-This is what we want our final code would be.
+This is what we want our final code to be.

 ```c++
 //The header is commented because handling header needs additional effort.